Physician Associate, M.M.S Program Policies and Procedures

-A3.01 – All policies must apply to all students, faculty, and the program director
+A3.01 – Program policies apply to all students, principal faculty, and the program director, regardless of location.

 All policies of the UNH physician associate program apply to all students, faculty, and the program director.
 During the clinical phase, site policies may supersede program policies; if such occurs, students will be notified of this circumstance prior to beginning the Supervised Clinical Practice Experience (SCPE) at such site.